 Organisations that accept any sort of payment for passenger transport would usually need to hold a public service or private hire licence.
-In most cases, the driver would also require a passenger carrying vehicle entitlement on their driving license.
+In most cases, the driver would also require a passenger carrying vehicle entitlement on their driving licence.

 If payment's made for using the minibus in any way, then a permit is required.
 This includes indirect payments, such as through camp fees or subs.
 Practically speaking, this means that all Groups, Districts and Counties will require a permit to operate a minibus.

-These permits can't be used to provide transport to the general public, or on journeys outside the UK.
+These permits can't be used to provide transport to the public, or on journeys outside the UK.

-Drivers who passed their test before 1 January 1997 will usually hold a D1 101 (not for hire or reward) entitlement on their license.
+Drivers who passed their test before 1 January 1997 will usually hold a D1 101 (not for hire or reward) entitlement on their licence.
 This allows them to drive a minibus under the permit scheme without additional conditions.

-If you passed your test after 1 January 1997, you'll not automatically have a D1 101 entitlement on your license.
+If you passed your test after 1 January 1997, you'll not automatically have a D1 101 entitlement on your licence.
 To drive a minibus under the permit scheme, you'll need to meet the following conditions:

 Some Districts and Counties ask volunteers to complete Minibus Driver Awareness Scheme (MiDAS) training before driving a minibus.
 This is operated by the Community Transport Association, with further details available on their website.